Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Introduction

-For heavy elements, the values of static and dynamic polarizabilities strongly depend on the choice of basis sets, necessitating a large and high-quality basis sets with an adequate number of diffuse functions. \cite{chakraborty2024spin} However, increasing the basis set quality in relativistic coupled-cluster calculations significantly raises computational expense, as relativistic calculation is approximately 32 times costlier than the non-relativistic method.
-In recent years, natural spinors have gained attention as a promising and efficient alternative for lowering the computational cost of relativistic wavefunction-based calculations. \cite{mandal2026third,chamoli2022reduced,surjuse2022low,yuan2022assessing,majee2024reduced} Conventional MP2-based frozen natural spinors (FNSs) do not show consistent convergence with regard to truncation for excitation energies and related features, as Gomes and colleagues \cite{yuan2023frequency} showed.
-Recently, state-specific natural spinors have been employed for computing electron affinities and excitation energy at CC and ADC level.\cite{mukhopadhyay2025reduced, chakraborty2025low} Perturbation sensitive natural spinors (FNS++) has been implemented by Chakraborty \textit{et.al } for static and dynamic molecular property calculations within 4c framework.\cite{chakraborty2025low-cost}
+For heavy elements, the values of static and dynamic polarizabilities strongly depend on the choice of basis sets, necessitating large and high-quality basis sets with an adequate number of diffuse functions. \cite{chakraborty2024spin} However, increasing the basis set quality in relativistic coupled-cluster calculations significantly raises computational expense, as relativistic CCSD calculations are approximately 32 times as expensive as the corresponding non-relativistic variant.
+In recent years, natural spinors have gained attention as a promising and efficient alternative for lowering the computational cost of relativistic wavefunction-based calculations. \cite{mandal2026third,chamoli2022reduced,surjuse2022low,yuan2022assessing,majee2024reduced} Conventional MP2-based frozen natural spinors (FNSs) do not show consistent convergence with respect to truncation for excitation energies and response properties, as Gomes and colleagues have shown. \cite{yuan2023frequency} Recently, state-specific natural spinors have been employed to calculate electron affinities and excitation energies at the CC and ADC levels.\cite{mukhopadhyay2025reduced, chakraborty2025low} Perturbation-sensitive natural spinors (FNS++) have been implemented by Chakraborty \textit{et al.} for static and dynamic molecular property calculations within the 4c framework.\cite{chakraborty2025low-cost}

-Since relativistic calculations require at least twice the memory in comparison to the non-relativistic methods, the storage requirement can be a bottleneck in this aspect.
-Additionally, the integral transformation is one of the most computationally expensive steps.
-The explicit construction of all two-electron integrals can greatly raise the processing complexity in four-component (4c) relativistic techniques.
-Tensor decomposition methods like Cholesky decomposition (CD) can be used to reduce this by avoiding the production of 4c two-electron integrals.
-The current implementation uses FNS++ and CD in conjunction with the X2C-AMF Hamiltonian, which replaces the 4c Dirac–Coulomb (4c-DC) Hamiltonian.
-In particular, for coupled-cluster (CC) response properties, this method lowers the computational cost of relativistic computations at both the self-consistent field (SCF) and post-SCF levels.\cite{helmich2019relativistic,banerjee2023relativistic, uhlirova2024cholesky}